bajamircea/bajamircea.github.io/_posts/2022-11-16-regular-history.markdown

 categories: coding cpp
 ---

-The ideas of regular data in C++ have a long and instructive history
+The ideas of regular data in C++ have a long and instructive history.

 Consider this type, `person` that I [introduced recently][regularidiom] in the